Binary problems

 The following query shows the example to obtain F1-score.

-Each row value has the same type (int
+Each row value has the same type (int or boolean).

-is considered as the positive label, and -1
+If row value's type is int, 1 is considered as the positive label, and -1 or 0 is considered as the negative label.

 select fmeasure(truth, predicted, '-average micro') from data;